< Previous standard ^ Up a level ^ Next standard >

 See also ISO/IEC 27100.

-Over the last decade or so, “cyber” as in “cybersecurity” has gradually become a buzzier buzzword and yet the confusion over what it actually means persists.
-SC 27 had the opportunity to clarify cyber-related terms when revising this standard but the second edition simply reproduces the definition of cybersecurity from ISO/IEC TS 27100:2020 viz “safeguarding of people, society, organizations and nations from cyber risks Note 1 to entry: Safeguarding means to keep cyber risk at a tolerable level.” ... but fails to define “cyber risk”, failing yet again to clarify what it is that we are supposedly being safeguarded against.
+Over the last decade or so, “cyber” as in “cybersecurity” has gradually become a buzzier buzzword and yet doubts and disagreements over what it actually means persists.
+SC 27 had the opportunity to clarify cyber-related terms when revising this standard but the second edition simply reproduces the definition of cybersecurity from ISO/IEC TS 27100:2020 vis “safeguarding of people, society, organizations and nations from cyber risks Note 1 to entry: Safeguarding means to keep cyber risk at a tolerable level.” ... but fails to define “cyber risk”, failing yet again to clarify what it is that we are supposedly being safeguarded against.
 Other cyber terms defined in the first edition have simply been dropped.

 Meanwhile, the second edition remains myopically focused on deliberate attacks perpetrated via the Internet by hackers, malware, phishers and spammers.